helcar/webpage-for-bpc/README.md

-This project is a webpage for very generally introducing my CIM project.
-Used for 2022 NSF-FUNDED SUMMER WORKSHOP
+This is the project website for my CIM paper, this website is used for 2022 NSF-FUNDED SUMMER WORKSHOP